paybosllc/opensaysme/README.md

-# Arduino HC-05 Bluetooth code to send command to open garage door with DIY Arduino Board.
+# Android HC-05 Bluetooth code to send command to open garage door with DIY Arduino Board.
 This is a simple android application that connects to an HC-05 Bluetooth module connected to an arduino board that can be used to open an close a garage door.

 ## Video on how to write the arduino code and connect the device